 - The students will analyze different algorithms and methods for AI problems and identify when their application is appropriate

 - The connections between the (graph) structure and the complexity of a problem should become clear, as well as which methods can be used to tackle the problem

 - In the practical part, the students will analyze a given problem and develop a solution for it.

-The goals can be acquierd by studying the lecture material, solving the exercises of the tutorials and developing an implementation for a practical problem.
+The goals can be acquired by studying the lecture material and solving the exercises of the tutorials.

-Announcement: because of the COVID-19 pandemic we will provide the materials for self-learning on the planed dates for lectures and tutorials.
-Please register for the course in OPAL:https://bildungsportal.sachsen.de/opal/auth/RepositoryEntry/23291363328
+Announcement: because of the COVID-19 pandemic we will provide the materials for self-learning on the planned dates for lectures and we will have on-line live sessions for the tutorials.

 - Stuart J. Russell and Peter Norvig.
 "Artificial Intelligence A Modern Approach" (3. edition ).
 Pearson Education, 2010.